quaderno/quaderno-ruby/README.md

   Quaderno::Invoice.find(id) #=> Quaderno::Invoice
 ```

-will return the invoice with the id passed ass parameter.
+will return the invoice with the id passed as parameter.

 ### Creating a new invoice